-Given that we compute perturbations around the equilibrium price, we follow the approach of looking only at best response deviations and examine whether the markup impacts are substantial.48 We then update prices for all firms under the new markups and examine the impact on the electricity market price.
-With this approach, we intend to capture some of the changes in markups that result from an increase in emissions costs.
+Computing the new equilibrium with new markups in a supply function equilibrium can be challenging.
+We follow the approach of looking only at best response deviations, and examine ex-post whether the implied markup changes would be substantial.34 We then update prices for all firms under the new markups and examine the impact on the electricity market price.
+With this approach, we intend to capture some of the initial changes in markups that could result from an increase in emissions costs.

 Heterogeneity and technology switching Counterfactual I is very useful to provide an intuition behind the pass-through distribution that we observe in the data.
-With inelastic demand, the cost pass-through should equal one unless the cost shock changes the merit order in the underlying supply curve.
-Therefore, any departures from one must be due to technology switching.
+With inelastic demand, the